TejDyal/RacketFuryPSVRLeagueBackend/README.md

 * Players can record their non-league matches results.

-* seperate Admin account to create new seasons, leagues, add/ban/suspend players etc  (currently done manually by db programmer)
+* seperate Admin account and dashboard to create new seasons, leagues, add/ban/suspend players etc  (currently done manually by db programmer)

 <br>